 Elementi, Paddington

-With chef Stefano Spataro coming in first in all of Australia in the Pizzaiolo category in the World Pizza Championship last year, Elementi is a must-visit, this Sunday or any other day!
+With chef Stefano Spataro coming in first in all of Australia in the Pizzaiolo category in the World Pizza Championship in 2024, Elementi is a must-visit, this Sunday or any other day!
 Weekly specials with inventive flavours such as pumpkin purée with mozzarella, smoked pancetta and balsamic glaze will keep you coming back for more.

 Etna, Fortitude Valley